TheWorkflowAcademy/Zoho-Desk-API-Search-Records/README.md

-# Zoho-Desk-Get-Records
+# Zoho Desk Search Records
-Uses the Zoho Desk API to get records.
-As way of example, we get a Contact's most recent thread in Desk and add a link to it in the CRM Contact record..
+Uses the Zoho Desk API to search records.
+As way of example, we will get a Contact's most recent ticket based on email in Desk and add a link to it in the CRM Contact record.